 How it works.

-- Interviews held on the 9 and 10 December (via Zoom) and positions offered shortly after
+- Interviews held in December and positions offered shortly after

 - Contracts finalised in July